vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 Payload:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-2.png)

-A user can click on the link, which creates an outbound connection to an adversary-in-the-middle (AiTM) phishing site (the connection does not raise an alert in Defender).
+A user can click on the link, which creates an outbound connection to the selected Login Page.

 Login Page:
 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-3.png)